Presentation title: Swedish surveillance- and control strategies during the COVID-19 epidemic

 Gregorio obtained his veterinary degree in Cordoba University (Spain) and continued his postgraduate education in the Universities of Glasgow and London where he specialised in veterinary epidemiology.
 After some years working as a large animal practitioner in the UK, he joined the Spanish Veterinary Services where he worked for the Epidemiology Department and was involved in the design and management of official disease control programmes with regular participation in technical working groups and field missions at the national and international levels.
 In 2013, he was commissioned to the Food and Agriculture Organization of the United Nations (FAO) as an Animal Health Officer with special focus on FMD.
 Since 2014 he has worked for the OIE.

-Hanne Larsen is the Chief Veterinary Officer (CVO) of Denmark.
-She was appointed in 2019 after several Chief roles within Animal Health and Food Safety in the Danish Veterinary and Food Administration.
-She has a wide background in animal health policy and a direct insight into both the science and the policy arenas.
-She has a profound understanding of the importance and limitations of the scientific evidence base in decision-making and extensive experience in both applying and commissioning science to guide policy-making.
+Charlotte Vilstrup is the Chief Veterinary Officer (CVO) of Denmark.
+She was appointed in 2022 after several Chief roles within Animal Health and Food Safety in the Danish Veterinary and Food Administration.
+She has a wide background in animal health policy.
+She also has a profound understanding of the importance and limitations of the scientific evidence base in policy-making, and extensive experience in both applying and commissioning science to guide policy in animal health.

 Presentation title: Danish surveillance- and control strategies during the COVID-19 epidemic